speedie-de/dwm/README.md

 - Alt+Shift+c     | Opens the [copyout](https://github.com/speediegamer/copyout) dmenu script in dmenu which can copy the output of a command.
 - Alt+Shift+v     | Opens the [dsearch](https://github.com/speediegamer/dsearch) dmenu script in dmenu which can search the web using many different search engines using dmenu and open the results in the defined web browser
 - Alt+Shift+j     | Opens the [cfgedit](https://github.com/speediegamer/cfgedit) dmenu script in dmenu which can open configuration files in your editor
+- Alt+Shift+e     | Opens the emoji picker dmenu script in dmenu which can copy an emoji to your clipboard.
 - Alt+Shift+t     | Opens the defined editor in your terminal
 - Alt+Shift+p     | pkills the defined web browser
 - Alt+Shift+m     | pkills the defined music player